 Many marketers struggle with understanding and validating long-term or “long-tail” results, especially as some content marketing strategies take time to prove their effectiveness.
 In fact, 22% of marketers surveyed found that content takes too long to show results.

-A major issue for 22% of content marketers surveyed was that content takes too long to show results. #contentmarketing Click To Tweet
+22% of Content marketing managers surveyed reported that content taking too long to show results is a major issue for them. #contentmarketing Click To Tweet

 Tip #1 Start with Quick Wins:

 - High-performing content: Identify what works currently for your brand and do more of that

 - Low-hanging fruit: Identify low-hanging fruit content (high search volume, position #7-30).
 Focus on improving these content assets first, as they will bring quick results

 - Competitor analysis: Quick ideas what works for competitors will help you prioritize your actions around what your shared target audience is responding most to.

 Focus your content marketing and SEO efforts where it is easier to show results.
 For example, start with keywords and pages, which are ranking pages 2 or 3 in Google results.
 The keywords are close to page 1, but not there yet and not earning traffic for the brand.
 So, by expanding the copy on the page, including more topics and keywords, structuring the content in a better way, improving meta information, etc., you have the chance to pull these results to Page 1 in Google SERPs, which equals to more free traffic.
 You can find those low-hanging fruit opportunities via Google Search Console or tools like SEMrush.